 We lose hair every day.
 It is normal to lose 50 to 100 strands daily, and because we have around 100,000 hairs on our heads, we don’t miss them.
 It is when the hair loss becomes evident, perhaps there are bald spots, patchiness, clumps of hair falling out, that you know there is a problem.
-There are many causes of hair loss, most of them treatable.
+There are many causes of hair loss, most of them are treatable.
 To understand the causes, it is best to understand the process that every hair goes through in its lifetime.

 A board-certified dermatologist with expertise in hair and scalp disorders can help you figure out the specific cause of your hair loss.
 In terms of treatment, time is of the essence.
 Early detection and management can improve outcomes and help preserve more active hair follicles, resulting in greater potential for hair regrowth.